microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/cluster_api/capi_azure/capi_mssql_ha/_index.md

     ![side-by-side PowerShell sessions](./19.png)

-- In SSMS, you can also see that _jumpstart-sql-0_ is acting as the primary replica and _jumpstart-sql-1_ as the secondary.
+- In SSMS, you can also see that _jumpstart-sql-0_ is acting as the primary replica and _jumpstart-sql-1_ and _jumpstart-sql-2_ are the secondary.
 At this point, close SSMS.

     ![Primary and secondary replicas](./20.png)